zibaldone/BM0-firmware/ReadMe.md

 ./fbt
 ```

+Next, we're going to flash this firmware onto your Flipper Zero:

-## Flashing firmware using an in-circuit debugger
+## Option 1: Flashing firmware using an in-circuit debugger

 Connect your in-circuit debugger to your Flipper and flash firmware using Flipper Build Tool: